Group-IB/lucyfer/README.md

 pip install lucyfer
 ```

-For Django with DRF and Elasticsearch-dsl with DRF:
+For Django with DRF and Elasticsearch-dsl:

 ```
 pip install lucyfer[full]